The Enterprise Alternative to Generic Inventory

 TL;DR / Executive Summary

-- UK restaurant chains operating 5+ locations may outgrow QuickBooks due to real-time recipe-level depletion or chain-wide variance limitations.
+- UK restaurant chains operating 5+ locations need a dedicated inventory platform to complement QuickBooks, covering real-time recipe-level depletion and chain-wide variance that accounting tools aren't designed to handle.

 - “Good enough” software becomes expensive in high-inflation environments.